What is a PBX telephone system? Find out by reading our expert guide

 There are a number of factors that suppliers consider when calculating the cost of analogue and digital PBX phone systems.
 The biggest cost will be the initial installation of the system – and if you’re looking to host a digital system in-house, you’ll need to consider the cost of the server, too.

-From then on, on-premise IP PBX telephone systems should have a low monthly cost.
-Suppliers usually calculate the monthly cost of a hosted IP PBX system on the number of users, but the more you purchase, the better the monthly rate per user.
+From then on, IP PBX telephone systems should have a low monthly cost.
+Suppliers usually calculate the monthly cost of a hosted IP PBX system on the number of users and software features required.